-The annual Survey of Federal Funds for Research and Development (R&D) is the primary source of information about federal funding for R&D in the United States.
-The results of the survey are also used in the federal government's calculation of U.S. gross domestic product (GDP) at the national and state level, for policy analysis, and for budget purposes for the Federal Laboratory Consortium for Technology Transfer, Small Business Innovation Research, and the Small Business Technology Transfer.
+The annual Survey of Federal Funds for Research and Development (Federal Funds for R&D) is the primary source of information about federal funding for R&D in the United States.
+The results of the survey are also used in the federal government's calculation of U.S. gross domestic product at the national and state level, used for policy analysis, and used for budget purposes for the Federal Laboratory Consortium for Technology Transfer, the Small Business Innovation Research, and the Small Business Technology Transfer.
 The survey is sponsored by the National Center for Science and Engineering Statistics (NCSES) within the National Science Foundation (NSF).